Hygienic Tips for Cleaning Invisalign Trays

-Start your morning by brushing the aligners with a soft bristled toothbrush.
-Ideally, don’t use a toothpaste as it can be abrasive; instead, use an antibacterial soap that is neither scented nor colored to avoid transferring the taste or affecting the transparency of the trays.
+Start your morning by brushing the aligners with a toothbrush, but a different one from what you use to brush your teeth.
+Bacteria can stick to toothbrushes and even if you have an antiseptic cover for each, this prevents any cross-contamination.
+Don’t use toothpaste, which can be abrasive, but instead use an antibacterial soap that is neither scented nor colored to avoid transferring the taste or affecting the transparency of the trays.

-When you can, take out the Invisalign trays (aka aligners) before eating; rinse them in lukewarm water to remove any plaque or saliva that may have accumulated.
+When you can take out the Invisalign trays (aka aligners) before eating, rinse them in water to remove any plaque or saliva that may have accumulated.
 Then place them in an orthodontic case to keep away airborne bacteria.
-After eating, you should brush and floss your teeth before reinserting the trays ideally.
+After eating, you should brush and floss your teeth before reinserting the trays.
 That way, food particles that become trapped in your mouth won’t adhere to the aligners.

-Set an appointment with our team at Soothing Dental to discuss the Invisalign process, and whether this might be what you need to have the confidence to flash a full and friendly smile!
+Set an appointment with our team at Soothing Dental, located in San Francisco and Sunnyvale, to discuss the Invisalign process and whether this might be what you need to have the confidence to flash a full and friendly smile.